-Black widow spiders are typically black with two attached reddish triangles on their back.
-Roughly the size of a paper clip and have venom 15 times stronger than a rattlesnake’s, says Brittany Campbell, PhD, an entomologist and research scientist at the National Pest Management Association.
+Black widow spiders are—appropriately enough—black with two reddish triangles on their back.
+Roughly the size of a paper clip, these poisonous bugs have venom 15 times stronger than a rattlesnake’s, says Brittany Campbell, PhD, an entomologist and research scientist at the National Pest Management Association.
 That venom could cause muscle aches, nausea, and trouble breathing.
-Although Campbell says fatalities are rare, females black widow spiders might bite more often than males as a defense.
+Although Campbell says fatalities are rare, female black widows might bite more often than males as a defense.

-How to protect yourself: Campbell says people can reduce their risk of black widow spider bites by reducing clutter in basements and garages, eliminating the favorite hiding spots for these spiders.
-And make sure to wear gloves while cleaning along with these other steps to avoid insect dangerous summer bugs and their bites or stings.
+How to protect yourself: Campbell says people can reduce their risk of black widow spider bites by reducing clutter in basements and garages, eliminating favorite hiding spots for these spiders.
+And make sure to wear gloves while cleaning.

 With a lifespan of nearly 30 years, tarantula spiders can grow to almost the size of a personal pizza (yes, really!).
 The good news: Tarantulas are only “mildly venomous and the species in the United States is considered harmless,” says Stoy Hedges, a board-certified entomologist and member of the Pest Management Professional Hall of Fame and poisonous bugs expert.
-Though their venom isn’t deadly, it’s not pleasant and can cause rashes and pain at the biting point.
-That’s partly why you shouldn’t ignore spider bites or these 7 other bug bites.
+Though their venom isn’t deadly (like its relative, the wolf spider), it can cause rashes and pain at the biting point.
+That’s partly why you shouldn’t ignore spider bites or these seven other bug bites.

 How to protect yourself: The best way to protect yourself against tarantulas is to keep them away as much as possible.
-Like black widow spiders, tarantulas love small, dark spaces.
-So keep your space neat, clean, and organized as much as possible.
-Regularly dust and wear protective clothing while working in a hot spot for spiders.
+Like black widows, tarantulas love small, dark spaces.
+So keep things neat, clean, and organized.
+And wear protective clothing while working in any hot spot for spiders.
 “If you come across a tarantula in a garage, shed, or on a patio, place a plastic container over the spider then slide a piece of cardboard underneath slowly, trapping the spider inside,” suggests Hedges.
 “Then relocate the spider to an area away from the home.”

-Africanized “killer” bees look so much like European honey bees that the only way to tell the two apart is to measure their bodies, according to Campbell.
+Africanized “killer” bees look so much like European honeybees that the only way to tell the two apart is to measure their bodies, says Campbell.
 These bees are slightly smaller and have a golden color with darker bands of brown.
-Although Africanized bee venom isn’t more dangerous than regular honeybee venom, the former tend to attack in greater, more dangerous numbers, Campbell says.
-If Africanized bees attack you, run quickly to shelter in a zig-zag pattern as soon as possible, Campbell suggests.
+Although Africanized bee venom isn’t more dangerous than regular honeybee venom, the former tend to sting in greater numbers.
+If they attack you, run quickly to shelter in a zig-zag pattern, suggests Campbell.

-How to protect yourself: You can avoid attracting bees to certain areas by keeping both food and garbage in sealed containers, according to Campbell.
+How to protect yourself: You can avoid attracting bees to certain areas by keeping both food and garbage in sealed containers.
 Also, rinse out food containers before throwing them away.
-Finally, avoid wearing dark colors, floral prints, loose-fitting clothes, and sweet-smelling perfume or cologne to avoid attracting bees, Campbell says.
+And avoid wearing dark colors, floral prints, loose-fitting clothes, and sweet-smelling perfume or cologne to avoid attracting bees, Campbell says.

-There are about 170 different mosquito species in North America alone.
-Some of the most dangerous ones, according to Campbell, are the Culex mosquito, the Asian Tiger mosquito, and the Yellow Fever mosquito.
-Mosquitos are one of the most dangerous summer bugs because they spread diseases such as malaria, yellow fever, West Nile virus, and Zika, among others, Campbell says.
+There are about 170 types of mosquitos in North America alone.
+Some of the most dangerous ones—the Culex mosquito, the Asian Tiger mosquito, and the Yellow Fever mosquito—spread diseases such as malaria, yellow fever, West Nile virus, and Zika, among others, Campbell says.